The School Day

 Reception - PE kit should be in school at all times as the days we have PE changes from week to week.
 Homework will be sent out on a Thursday, please read with your child every day.
 Could children please have a suitable coat and wellies in school every day as we access the outside area in all weathers!

 Year 1 - PE Kit should be in school from Monday through to Friday please.
 Children are expected to read 5 times a week.
 Please record when they have read to you in their homework books and the children will change their book when they have mastered the text.
 Library books will be changed once a week on a Wednesday.
 Children will also be given spellings to learn each week.
-You are also welcome to visit the library with your child from 3:15 to 3:30pm.

 Year 2 - Please ensure that your child has their (indoor and outdoor) PE kit in school at all times as we may have PE lessons at any time.
 Homework will be set on a Friday to be completed by the following Friday.
 Spelling tests and times tables tests will also be on a Friday.
 In addition to this, there may be a project linked to the class theme for the children to complete.
 Please read with your child every day or let them read silently and then talk to them about their reading.
-You are also welcome to visit the library with your child from 3:15 to 3:30pm.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.